American Idol season 23: Top 3 – Finale (May 18)

-The first round of songs were chosen by Jelly Roll, based off of a list of each contestants' favorite songs (according to host Ryan Seacrest during the telecast).
+The first round of songs were chosen by Jelly Roll, based on a list of each contestants' favorite songs (according to host Ryan Seacrest during the telecast).
 The 2nd round songs were selected by the contestants as dedications to their hometowns, shown after their hometown visits.
 After Nix had been eliminated and finished in 3rd place, the remaining two performed their intended winner's singles in the final round, after which Roberts was announced as the winner.